Hong Kong: 47 dissidents charged with 'subversion' | DW | 28.02.2021

 Some posted on social media before heading to the police station.

 "My chance of bail won't be too great," wrote Benny Tai in a post.
-He was also charged and accused by Chinese authorities of being a key tactician for the pro-democracy movement.
+He was also charged by Chinese authorities of being a key tactician for the pro-democracy movement.

 Gwyneth Ho, a journalist and activist, posted on her Facebook page before being charged: "I hope everyone can find their road to peace of mind and then press forward with indomitable will."

-Beijing imposed the legislation in June 2020 after swathes of the population hit the streets in 2019 in huge and sometimes violent democracy protests.
+Beijing imposed the legislation in June 2020 after swaths of the population hit the streets in 2019 in huge and sometimes violent pro-democracy protests.

 It criminalizes acts deemed to be subversion, secession, terrorism and collusion with foreign forces.